industrial-edge/audio-connector-getting-started/README.md

-# Getting Started with the Audio Connector for Siemens Industrial Edge
+# Getting Started with the Audio Connector

 ## Description

 In this Getting Started guide, we provide instructions for setting up and using the [Audio Connector](docs/audio-connector/README.md), as well as several auxiliary applications on Siemens Industrial Edge.
-For example, we provide instructions here for using the [Edge Oscilloscope](docs/edge-oscilloscope/README.md) example application, which is provided for free on Siemens Industry Online Support (SIOS).
+For example, we provide instructions here for using the [Edge Oscilloscope](docs/edge-oscilloscope/README.md) example application, which is provided for free via Siemens Industry Online Support (SIOS).
 Additionally, we provide as an open-source example in this repository an [Audio Processor](docs/audio-processor/README.md) application, which can serve as a template for advanced users to develop their own custom audio analytics applications for Industrial Edge.

 ### Overview

 The purpose of this repository is to provide a guide for new users of the **Audio Connector** on Siemens Industrial Edge.
-The intent is to serve as a universal entrypoint for working with the **Audio Connector**, but to keep the content concise, many details are ommitted here, so interested readers should refer to the [existing documentation](#documentation) elsewhere.
+The intent is to serve as a common entrypoint for working with the **Audio Connector**, but to keep the content concise, many details are ommitted, so interested readers should refer to other [existing documentation](#documentation).

 ### General Task